 Anyway, I obviously found her a church to attend near the hotel we’d booked her into, and I printed her out a map so she’d know how to get there.
 As I know from being constantly reminded by her, her religion is far more important than me.
-If you’ve read my previous post – Awkward Phone Call With My Mum About My Childhood – you’ll already be aware of this fact.
+If you’ve read my previous article – Childhood Negligence: An Awkward Phone Call With My Mum About My – you’ll already be aware of this fact.

 We met my mum after the church service and then went to meet my partner’s parents, in order to go to the sky garden (great views of London by the way), and then have dinner at one of the restaurants there.
 We all had a pretty good time.
 My partner’s parents are lovely, but much like my mum can push my buttons with minimal effort, my partner has a similar thing with her parents.
 I think everyone has that kind of relationship with their parents, or are you an exception to the rule?

-Although my partner warned her parents about what topics to avoid and how my mum can be, to try and avoid potential issues.
-Literally within the first conversation the first subject somehow included both her faith and politics.
+Although my partner warned her parents about what topics to avoid and how my mum can be, to try to avoid potential issues.
+Literally, within the first conversation, the first subject somehow included both her faith and politics.
 However, even though these taboo topics popped up, my partner’s parents still seemed to like my mum.

 My mum kept telling us how she had a great time, and how it was a wonderful experience and visit.
-So mission accomplished, my mum had a good time, our parents got to meet for the first time, my mum got to spend some time with us, and she got to have a mini break in the capital for the first time.
+So the mission was accomplished, my mum had a good time, our parents got to meet for the first time, my mum got to spend some time with us, and she got to have a mini-break in the capital for the first time.